← All posts

 • what prevents stale or conflicting state

-That is what makes memory useful in a real legal workflow.
+Those boundaries make memory useful in a real legal workflow.

 Once memory is treated as infrastructure, several design implications follow.